 Katy Iengo, HBCE

 Katy Iengo is originally from Palm Springs, CA but has been a resident of Fort Collins, CO since 2005.
 She attended Colorado State University with a focus on Biology/Zoology and a minor focus on Music.
 She worked in the veterinary field for more than 6 years, then began using her science background in a new field: brewing!
 Katy worked in Quality Assurance and Environmental Health and Safety at New Belgium Brewing Company for 5 years.
 In 2011, Katy found out she was pregnant with her daughter, Elly!
 As modern western society shaped her view of birth, she was terrified and searched for birthing classes that could minimize fear.
 Thankfully, she stumbled upon HypnoBirthing!
 She was able to have a successful, natural, beautiful birth that made her fall in love with the power of the female body.
 In April of 2017, she had her second successful HypnoBirth, bringing her son, Pete, into the world!
-She has also served as a Doula in three other HypnoBirths.
+She has since served as a Doula in dozens of other HypnoBirths.
 Now, Katy has decided to follow her passion and share the gift of HypnoBirthing with more women throughout Northern Colorado by offering classes and Doula services!
 You can reach Katy via email at email@example.com.

 My Birth Story